 Reef breaks.
 Scary stuff for a beginner surfer.
-Thoughts of cuts, infections, tropical diseases.
-But not all reefs are created equal.
+Cuts, infections, tropical diseases.
+Right?
+Well… not all reefs are created equal.

 Going “over the falls” is at once one of the most unsettling and liberating feelings.
 It wakes you up, scares the blue hell out of you.
 But you bounce back.